Omar88magdy/Xray-detection/README.md

 ![postman](images/postman.jpg)

 ## image preprocessing

-it's essential to pre process the image uploaded before passing it to the model and getting back the prediction<br>
+it's essential to preprocess the image uploaded before passing it to the model <br>
+and getting back the prediction<br>
 and all these preprocesssing procedure should be matched to whatever your model expecting to get to start getting predictions

 ![pre rpocessing](images/preprocessing.jpg)